-He did not speak until he was two but blew between his tongue tip and top lip.
-Ariel was sewing and he patted her finger.
+He did not speak until he was two years old but blew between his tongue tip and top lip.
+One day, Ariel was sewing and he patted her finger.
 She said 'Thimble' absently and he repeated it perfectly.
 They both looked at each other in surprise.
 He said it again.
 'Thimble'.

 Still, she did not love him but treated him with absentminded kindness.
-Age six, he beckoned her to sit in the shade of the lemon on a patch of coarse buffalo grass that grows in that part of the world.
+Age six, he beckoned her to sit in the shade of a lemon on a patch of the coarse buffalo grass that grows in that part of the world.
 Reaching up into the shade of the tree he picked three lemons.
 He stood with his feet at ten to two and threw them up in the air, juggling them slowly and deliberately, tongue tip between his lips, flashing glances at his mother, treasuring her reluctant smile.
 He put the lemons down in a neat row and bowed.

 Ariel boasted about this when she went to the shops.
-She was walking slower her body full of odd aches and pains, a legacy from the marsh mists.
-She wrote to her aunt.
+She was walking slower her body full of odd aches and pains, a legacy from the marsh mists, strange for a young woman.
+She wrote to her mother and explained.
+She thought her mother might come for a visit since her stepfather had died and she lived alone.
+She had come into some money left by a relative.

-'The best thing to do', the aunt pursed her lips, is for me to take the boy and do my best for him.
-I promised your mother.
-I'll sell the shop'.
+'The best thing to do', her mother wrote, is for me to take the boy and do my best for him.
+I can let the bungalow and move to London for a bit.

 Thimble felt the sting of English air on his cheeks.
-The stares of his boarding schoolmates turned to jealous or admiring glances when they saw him in the gymnasium.
+The stares of his boarding schoolmates turned to jealous and admiring glances when they saw him in the gymnasium.
 He had perfect balance.
-The pointed toe, the curved instep, taut calf muscle, the beautifully proportioned white torso and elegant arms were 100% alert.
+The pointed toe, the curved instep, taut calf muscles, the beautifully proportioned white torso and elegant arms were one hundred per cent alert.
 He swung from the highest beams with nonchalance, swarmed up ropes and leaned out into space barely holding them.

 Juggling was his first love.
 As he learned how books yield their secrets, he read about miraculous accomplishments, like a great Simpini, the only one known to have juggled with ten balls in the air simultaneously.
-He wrote to his mother and asked her to send him the old engraving overbear juggling with three knives.

-'He is as sharp as a needle', wrote the aunt to Ariel.
+'He is as sharp as a needle', wrote Ariel's mother.

-Thimble's aunt took him to London and he learned style.
+When Thimble's grandmother took him to London, he learned style.

-'The same effect can be achieved by a juggler with three balls and a sense of style as with seven or eight balls, although the latter requires much more concentration and practise', he explained to his aunt.
+'The same effect can be achieved by a juggler with three balls and a sense of style as with seven or eight balls, although the latter requires much more concentration and practise', he explained to his doting grandmother.

 She leaned on her walking stick amazed at his dexterity in tossing and catching.
 As he grew, he acquired an air of mystery and dedication, always wearing black.
-The aunt, with her foxhead walking stick, watched his talent closely.
+The grandmother, with her fox-head walking stick, watched his talent closely.
 She wrote regularly to Ariel but barely mentioned his juggling.
 She was now paying for horse riding lessons so that Thimble could juggle blindfold while riding bareback.
 They both agreed he should attend a circus training school, where the ease that he took to the high wire was remarkable.
 He belonged with these people.
 He soon appeared in shows on a unicycle with bears.